Elvishrdz/Stampay-Demo/README.md

 - Git (Github)

-All was done in 4 hours (you can check the branches with all my work step by step)
+All was done in 4 hours (you can check the branches with all my work step by step) (Firebase is not implemented but can be integrated)

 ![](stampay-kleine-demo01.gif)
 ![](stampay-kleine-demo02.gif)